reasonml/reasonml.github.io/src/pages/guide/language/module.md

 #### Extending module signatures

-Like modules themselves module signatures can also be extended.
-To create a module signature for the module extension example above the following is needed:
+Like modules themselves, module signatures can also be extended through `include module type of Foo`:

 ```reason
 module type BaseComponent = {